Victoria Azarenka: Playing style

 Azarenka is an aggressive baseliner, who is known for hitting the ball hard, flat, and early on the rise.
 Due to her playing style, she typically hits large numbers of winners in any match; despite this, she hits fewer unforced errors than similarly aggressive players, as her game is built around controlled aggression.
 Despite hitting her groundstrokes with relentless depth and power, Azarenka aims to move her opponents around the court, counterpunching until she can create the opportunity to hit a low-risk winner.

 Azarenka's strongest groundstroke is her two-handed backhand, which she uses to dominate opponents on the court; she is widely considered to have one of the greatest backhands of all time.
 Her signature shot is her backhand down-the-line.
 Azarenka also possesses a strong forehand, with which she can rally effectively and hit winners, although her forehand is more vulnerable than her backhand; as such, players who are acquainted with her game target her forehand.
-Azarenka possesses a powerful first serve, which has been recorded as high as 111 mph (179 km/h), allowing her to serve aces.
+Azarenka possesses a balanced first serve, which she improved considerably as her career progressed.
+Her serve speed peaked at 185 km/h (115 mph) at the 2024 Australian Open.
 Despite her strong first serve, her second serve is known for its volatility; when nervous, Azarenka typically commits a significant number of double faults.
 Her inconsistencies on serve are balanced by her return game, with her being described as one of the greatest return players in the history of the WTA Tour.
 She is known for her ability to neutralise powerful first serves, and punish short second serves.

-Azarenka is known for her movement, speed, court coverage, footwork, and balance, allowing her to blend offence and defence effectively, and to execute her aggressive, yet controlled playing style effectively.
+Azarenka is known for her intensity, movement, speed, court coverage, footwork, and balance, allowing her to blend offence and defence effectively, and to execute her aggressive, yet controlled playing style effectively.
 Despite typically playing from the baseline, Azarenka is a capable net player due to her doubles experience, and she is adept at attacking the net when the opportunity arises.
 Azarenka is known for her mental strength and competitive spirit, and was described by Sloane Stephens as a "tough competitor".
 Azarenka prefers to play on hard courts, where the regular bounce and moderate pace suit her aggressive, yet measured, playing style.
 Azarenka is commonly regarded as a hard court specialist, due to the fact that all but one of her 21 singles titles have been won on hard courts.
 Due to her strong two-handed backhand, exceptional return game, mental strength, and preference for hard courts, she has been compared to Novak Djokovic.